tramlinehq/store-quirks/README.md

 You can make that version available again by flipping the switch.
 It can take some time to become available again.
 [See](#q-what-is-developer_removed_from_sale-and-how-do-you-get-to-that-state).

-### Q: Can you start a new release (start its distribution) while another release is in a phased release?
+### Can you start a new release (start its distribution) while another release is in a phased release?

 Yes.
 [See](#q-does-the-previous-ready-for-sale-in-phased-release-automatically-halt-or-stop-when-a-new-one-is-attempted-to-distribute-after-approval).

 When the Phased Release was active: our assumption is same as above. but TO BE CONFIRMED.

-### Q: Can you start a new release (start its distribution) while another release is in phased release, but paused?
+### Can you start a new release (start its distribution) while another release is in phased release, but paused?

 Yes.
 [See](#q-does-the-previous-ready-for-sale-in-phased-release-automatically-halt-or-stop-when-a-new-one-is-attempted-to-distribute-after-approval).